We hope you enjoy your instrument. Please take the time to read the information below in order to keep it in its best condition.

 Always clean the mouthpiece thoroughly with warm water.
 An accumulation of deposits in either mouthpiece or mouthpipe can have a very adverse effect on the performance of the instrument.
 Once cleaned, gently place the mouthpiece back into the receiver and twist lightly to seat it properly.
 Do not force the mouthpiece by hitting it with the palm of your hand as this can cause the mouthpiece to become stuck or 'frozen'.
 An easy twisting motion is all that is needed to ensure a firm fit.

 If you find that after leaving your instrument for a length of time that the valves have become stuck, do not force them to open or close as you will likely either snap the string or bend the mechanism.
-In this instance please ciontact Leicester-Shire Schools Music Service for advice.
+In this instance please contact Leicestershire Music for advice.